ShikoMDS/GD2P01-Assessment-4/README.md

 ## Description

-Capture The Flag is a capture-the-flag game implemented in Unity, featuring AI-controlled agents and player-controlled agents.
+Capture the Flag is a capture-the-flag game implemented in Unity, featuring AI-controlled agents and player-controlled agents.
 The game includes mechanics for territory control, flag capturing, and agent imprisonment and rescue.

 ## Features